peekxc/clustertree/README.md

 ---

+Additional tools for working with the tree(s) are also provided.
+Namely,

+---
+3. Stuetzle's **Runt pruning** technique is provided, from:
+> Stuetzle, Werner.
+"Estimating the cluster tree of a density by analyzing the minimal spanning tree of a sample."
+Journal of classification 20.1 (2003): 025-047.

+4. Eldridge et. al's **Merge Distortion** metric is also provided, from:
+> Eldridge, Justin, Mikhail Belkin, and Yusu Wang.
+"Beyond hartigan consistency: Merge distortion metric for hierarchical clustering."
+Conference on Learning Theory.
+2015.

+---

+The tree(s) returned are by default standard `hclust` objects.
+Support for densities estimated via KDE techniques are planned for the future.
 For more information regarding the utility of this package and of the cluster tree itself, see the **Usage** and **Additional References** sections, respectively.

 <!--The applications are many—density-based clustering is one such application.
 The benefits of density-based clustering are numerous, including the ability to capture clusters of arbitrary or non-convex shapes, they do not require *a priori* knowledge concerning number of clusters to find, and they are more often than not robust to varying amounts noise.
 Akin to some density-based clustering approaches, the cluster tree shares another benefit relatively absent in other clustering approaches: the definition of what constitutes a cluster and its overall object of inference, the hierarchical tree of high-density clusters, is clearly and formally stated. -->